-Post Judgement Modifications in New Haven
+New Haven, CT Post Judgement Modifications

 At The Law Offices of Thomas J. Piscatelli, LLC, clients can expect compassionate and skilled representation in Connecticut family court.
 The legal system can be daunting, particularly when you are seeking a modification of an existing court order, such as child custody, visitation, alimony, or child support.
 Attorney Thomas J. Piscatelli is an experienced trial litigator who will work directly with you throughout your case to build a strong case for modification before a judge.

-What Warrants a Post Judgement Modification?
+What is a Post Judgement Modification?

 Following a finalized divorce decree, the circumstances of the ex-spouses or any shared children may naturally change, creating a need to modify elements of the original agreement, including elements of child custody, visitation, and child and spousal support.
 Under Connecticut law, either spouse can petition the court for a post-judgment modification, which may increase or decrease an award or temporarily or permanently stop payments.